 Cranberry sauce is a staple on most Thanksgiving tables, and it certainly was in my house growing up – who else has memories of jellied canned cranberry sauce jiggling around on a plate in a perfectly uniform shape?
 As I got older, my mother started making her own cranberry sauce with canned mandarin oranges and I presume a lot of sugar (everything had a lot of sugar in it when I was growing up!).
-I’m not at all opposed to canned foods, but the homemade version was surely a step up!
+I’m not at all opposed to canned foods, but a homemade version like this Low Sugar Orange-Ginger Cranberry Sauce is surely a step up!

 I have always loved all the traditional Thanksgiving foods and look forward to all my mother’s usual dishes, including her cranberry sauce.
 But when we moved into our house it was my turn to host Turkey Day and I decided it was about time I make my own version of cranberry sauce.

 Friends of mine who have never made cranberry sauce thought I was crazy for adding one more dish to make myself, but they don’t realize how easy it actually is.
-If you Google cranberry sauce you’ll get millions of results (over 3.5 million to be precise) and every bag of fresh cranberries I’ve ever bought has a cranberry sauce recipe on the back.
+If you Google cranberry sauce you’ll get millions of results and every bag of fresh cranberries I’ve ever bought has a cranberry sauce recipe on the back.
 The simplest recipe is to simmer cranberries, sugar, and water until the cranberries have popped and you have a thickened sauce.
 That’s it!
 See, I told you it was easy.

 But wait – if you’re like me, you probably want to add a little more depth of flavor and you probably don’t want to use as much sugar as most of the recipes call for.
 When I decided to make my own cranberry sauce, I knew I wanted to incorporate oranges in some way so I could have a connection to my mother’s recipe.
 But as usual (like with my version of my mom’s noodle kugel recipe), I had to take it a step further.
 That’s how this Orange-Ginger Cranberry Sauce was born.

-To get the sauce started, I sauté diced shallots, because what awesome sauce doesn’t start with fragrant and delicious sautéed aromatics?!
+To get this Low Sugar Orange-Ginger Cranberry Sauce started, I sauté diced shallots, because what awesome sauce doesn’t start with fragrant and delicious sautéed aromatics?!
 Next, rather than incorporating actual orange pieces like my mother did, I add the zest and juice of fresh oranges, with the latter adding additional natural sweetness that allowed me to reduce the added sugar even more.
 I then took it another step and added freshly grated ginger for a little spice and a lot of flavor.

 The recipe calls for 24 ounces of fresh cranberries, which means you end up with quite a lot of sauce – more than you may eat on Thanksgiving day unless you’re hosting an army!
 But don’t worry – in addition to enjoying the sauce with your leftover turkey, here are some additional delicious ides: